 - changing their academic major

 - Students should contact their advisors when encountering any academic problems.
-An advisor can recommend appropriate services on campus such as the Learning Resource Center, the Counseling Center, etc.
+An advisor can recommend appropriate services on campus such as the Tutoring Center, the Counseling Center, etc.

 - Proactively contact and be available to student advisees on a regular basis.